the-events-calendar/the-events-calendar/readme.txt

 = [3.10] 2015-04-30 =

+* Ensured all non critical vendor files will not end up bundled in the final plugin zip
 * Added some changelog formatting enhancements after seeing keepachangelog.com :)
 * Updated the Organizer/Venue metabox UI to be more helpful when adding/editing events
 * Added calendar icon to the Admin Bar (Fancy!)